 The Tax Collector’s goal is to assist in maintaining the fiscal stability of the Town of Preston by ensuring the timely collection and recording of all revenues through the diligent application of Connecticut State Statutes, regulations and other enforcement aids, while assisting the public in understanding the taxation process and procedures and maintaining an effective and cordial relationship with the general public.
 The Town of Preston cannot override or make any decisions contrary to the Connecticut State Statutes.

 TAX COLLECTORS NOTICE:

-Tax Bills WILL NOT be sent out on July 1, 2018
+Tax Bills will be sent out on September 1, 2018

 Real Estate & Personal Property Taxes

 Real Estate and Personal Property Taxes are due on July 1 and January 1 of each year.
 Bills under $100 are due in full on July 1.